CynthiaIradukunda/Optimal_Server_Purchase_Strategy_Development/README.md

 Key Insight: Strategic early purchases optimized costs through discounts.

-### Comparison Table:
+### Approach Comparison
 | Approach | Total Cost | Key Purchases | Discounts Utilized |
 | ----- | ------------- | ------------- | ------------------ |
 | A | $20,000 | Multiple small servers monthly | Limited |
 | B | $19,000 | Early larger servers | Fully leveraged |

-## Recommendation
+## Recommendation *(Which Approach Should The Company Go For and Why?)*

-For long-term cost savings and early discounts utilization, I recommend the company to opt for the second Approach (Approach B).
+For long-term cost savings and early discounts utilization, I recommend the company to opt for ... *(drumrolls)* ... the second Approach (Approach B).
 Doing this will also help it account for operational costs, training, and potential future growth during implementation.